acbilson/chaos-content/posts/stories/summer-vacation.md

   large = "https://bn02pap001files.storage.live.com/y4mvOfCrNin6lnvYk3uCH8B-8w2G6iOqnglRW-kC8lGHtwQMxXghR0sZNsj6HkoXkqwkISlpg2du6wVXZSqNgBZd6TJ1zcqTn6Uv-xIUjCctwUKP9vIA4RrKSNncRrUuo-kkQhA5_WVuVZLgNPKY99zG5a6yLWNYAzsXLw-A_2Mbg508fWBtBX_B33wH3L0kjDM?width=768&height=1024&cropmode=none"
   small = "https://bn02pap001files.storage.live.com/y4mvOfCrNin6lnvYk3uCH8B-8w2G6iOqnglRW-kC8lGHtwQMxXghR0sZNsj6HkoXkqwkISlpg2du6wVXZSqNgBZd6TJ1zcqTn6Uv-xIUjCctwUKP9vIA4RrKSNncRrUuo-kkQhA5_WVuVZLgNPKY99zG5a6yLWNYAzsXLw-A_2Mbg508fWBtBX_B33wH3L0kjDM?width=192&height=256&cropmode=none"
 +++
 With the arrival of our second child, Amie and I began to consider whether Christmas is still the best time to visit family.
 Four plane tickets, crowded airports, and weather delays were a few reasons why summertime was beginning to be a more attractive option.
-So we purchased a cross-country-travel-friendly vehicle, packed up our bags and kids, and headed to South Dakota at the end of July.
+So we purchased a cross-country-travel-friendly vehicle, packed up our bags and kids, and headed to South Dakota at the end of June.

 # The Drive To Rapid City